10.0 COMMITTEES AND SERVICE APPOINTMENTS

 - The Chair should send out a yearly reminder about the appropriate use of animals.

-- One faculty scientist who is using live animals (appointed by the Provost in consultation with FWDC) as chair
+- One faculty scientist who is using live animals (appointed by FWDC in consultation with the Provost) as chair

 - One veterinarian (appointed by the Chancellor)

-- One non-affiliated person (This person is not to be engaged in research with live animals, but may be a member of the UNC Asheville faculty or staff, and is to provide representation for the general community interests in the proper care and treatment of animals. (appointed by the Chancellor)
+- One non-affiliated person (This person is not to be engaged in research with live animals, but may be a member of the UNC Asheville faculty or staff, and is to provide representation for the general community interests in the proper care and treatment of animals. (appointed by FWDC in consultation with the Provost and VCAA)

 All members of the committee are appointed for two year terms.
 Individuals may be reappointed to successive terms.